adinaamzarescu/Online-order-processing-simulator/README.md

 * Tema2.java

     * This is the main class.
 Here the input will be accessed, the threads will start and end.
-In the end the output will be written in specific file.
+In the end the output will be written in specific the files.

 * ReadInputFiles.java